RayTracing/raytracing.github.io/CONTRIBUTING.md

 Pull Requests
 --------------
-To contribute a change to the project, please follow these steps:
+To contribute a change to the project, *please follow these steps*:

   1. [Create a GitHub issue](https://github.com/RayTracing/raytracing.github.io/issues).

+  2. Let us know whether you're willing to make the fix yourself.

-  2. Participate in the discussion as needed.
+  3. Participate in the discussion as needed.
 We'll ensure that the work doesn't conflict with or duplicate other work planned or in progress, and decide which development branch is correct for the release type and release schedule.

-  3. Create your changes in a feature branch (or fork) from the assigned development branch (probably `dev-patch`, `dev-minor`, `dev-major`, or `future`).
+  4. Create your changes in a feature branch (or fork) from the assigned development branch (`dev-patch`, `dev-minor`, `dev-major`).

-  4. Follow existing code style.
+  5. Follow the existing code style.

+  6. Include a one-line summary change at the bottom of the current development section in the changelog.
+Include a reference to the associated GitHub issue.

-  5. When ready, create a pull request and request a review from "rt-contributors".
+  7. When ready, create your pull request and request a review from "rt-contributors".

-New to GitHub?
-We'll walk you through the process above.
-Just mention that you'd like a little guidance in the proposal issue.
+If anything above sounds daunting, note that you'll get _massive_ credit for actually reading the CONTRIBUTING.md and following the process above -- so we'd be delighted to answer any questions and guide you through the process.

 Questions